ibm-cloud-docs/log-analysis/compliance/adoption.md

 **If you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, you must allow outgoing network traffic to the {{site.data.keyword.la_full_notm}} service on TCP port 443 and TCP port 80 in your firewall.
 The API endpoint is required for logging agent authentication.**
 {: tip}

 If you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, and you want to configure the logging agent to connect to the logging instance through the private network, open a support ticket to request the private IP addresses that you must enable in your firewall.
-For information about opening an IBM support ticket, see [Getting support](/docs/get-support).
+For information about opening an IBM support ticket, see [Creating support cases](/docs/account?topic=account-open-case&interface=ui).
 {: tip}